WHY DID WE NEED THE INDICATE PILOT?

-WHAT WAS INDICATE
+WHAT WAS THE INDICATE PILOT?

 National partnerships were forged between industry, academia, and national government.
 This co-creation approach promised to ensure the stakeholders would act on the data and the outcomes to accelerate policy and industry change.